mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 ## An Introduction

 Did you see `/usr/local/.git`?
-Homebrew is built on Git.
+Tigerbrew is built on Git.
 This means you can just do your work in `/usr/local` and merge in upstream changes as you go.

-Homebrew installs to the `Cellar`, it then symlinks some of the installation into `/usr/local` so that other programs can see what's going on.
+Tigerbrew installs to the `Cellar`, it then symlinks some of the installation into `/usr/local` so that other programs can see what's going on.
 We suggest you `brew ls` a few of the kegs in your Cellar to see how it is all arranged.

 Packages are installed according to their formulae, which live in `$(brew --repository)/Library/Formula`.
 Check some out.
 You can view any formula at anytime; e.g. `brew edit wget`.